Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Submitting_forms_and_send_data_with_action_function_and_Form_component.md

 You need to add to the `<Form>` component the `method` attribute and set this to "POST" for example, though the `<Form>` component also supports other HTTP methods like "GET" (default), "DELETE", "PATCH" or "PUT".
 Is important to understand that if you use the `<Form>` component the request will not be sent to the backend automatically, but instead to your "action" function and it will include all the form data.

-> **Note**: The default method is "get".
-Get submissions *will not call an action*.
-Get submissions are the same as a normal navigation (user clicks a link) except the user gets to supply the search params that go to the URL from the form.
+> **Note**: The default method is "GET".
+GET submissions *will not call an action*.
+GET submissions are the same as a normal navigation (user clicks a link) except the user gets to supply the search params that go to the URL from the form.
 All other methods are "mutation submissions", meaning you intend to change something about your data with POST, PUT, PATCH, or DELETE.

 #### The [`action`](https://reactrouter.com/en/main/components/form#action) attribute